 when we meet more files blockedThat are located in multiple folders, unlock every file separately would take us a long time and would be tedious.
 In this scenario we will use a command line in Terminal, which eliminate the lock on all files and folders locked.

 How to unlock multiple files and folders simultaneously on macOS - Unlock multiple files and folders in macOS

 Open the Terminal and we sail with “cd”To the folder that contains files blocked.

 In our scenario, we have a folder where there are .jpg files (pictures) blocked.
 Locked.

 Terminal Navigate to the location on the hard file and execute the command:

 chflags -R nouchg *

-You can unlock files from one location and without having to browse to the folder where you can find fisirelor.
-Stici path is provided to the (path) of the file exactly.
-For example, if you unlocked all files and folders under the folder "Documents" (MacOS system folder), the command line to be executed will be:
+You can unlock files from a location without navigating to the folder where the files are located.
+The condition is to know the exact path of the files.
+For example, if you want to unlock all files and folders under the "Documents" folder (macOS system folder), the command line will be executed will be:

 chflags -R nouchg ~/Documents